fi3ework/vite-plugin-checker/docs/introduction/getting-started.md

 :::

 ::: warning
-`server.ws.on` is introduced to Vite in [2.6.8](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md#268-2021-10-18). vite-plugin-checker relies on `server.ws.on` to bring diagnostics back after a full reload and it' not available for older version of Vite.
+`server.ws.on` is introduced to Vite in [2.6.8](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md#268-2021-10-18). vite-plugin-checker relies on `server.ws.on` to make overlay visible after opening a new browser tab.
 :::